abdouahi/abdouahi/README.md

 ## 🚀 About Me

 I am Abdessamad Ouahidi, a passionate mobile developer and dedicated student at 1337, powered by the 42 network and sponsored by OCP Group as part of UM6P.
-Since beginning my journey in November 2024, I have dived deep into a wide range of projects and learning experiences.
+Since beginning my journey in October 2024, I have dived deep into a wide range of projects and learning experiences.
 With a strong foundation in C, C++, Java, and Kotlin, I continuously strive to enhance my skills, driven by a commitment to excellence and a love for technology.
 I believe that continuous learning and discipline are the keys to success, and I am determined to push beyond the ordinary in pursuit of greatness.